acnazarejr/sensorcap/README.md

 * Easy to use user interface;
 * The only app that allows capturing wear sensors;
-* Capture phone, wear or both devices sensors;
+* Capture phone, wear or both device's sensors;
 * Allow setting capture info details as device positions and side.
-Also allow set the subject name, height, weight, genre and age;
+Also allow set the subject name, height, weight, genre, and age;
 * Ability to enable or disable any available device sensor;
 * Configure the sensors data generation frequency;
-* Save date as binary or CSV files;
+* Save data as binary or CSV files;
 * NTP time synchronization;
 * Data sharing via email, message apps, cloud storage and others;
 * Device time can be visualized by QRCodes for video and sensor synchronization purposes;
-* Sounds and vibration to alert the user before capture;
+* Sounds and vibration to alert the user before starting capturing;

 #### Sensors

-Whe available, the SensorCap save data from following sensors:
+If available, the SensorCap save data from the following sensors:

 ###### Motion Sensors